Being an AU MBA student

 All voices heard equally

-Your identity as an MBA student at Athabasca—how you are perceived by other students and your professors—isn’t based on how old or young you are, or your gender, or ethnicity, or physical abilities.
+Your identity as an MBA student at Athabasca—how you are perceived by other students and your professors—is not based on how old or young you are, or your gender, or ethnicity, or physical abilities.
 You are known by the way you think.
 What matters is the strength of your arguments, how you connect academic theories and concepts to your organizational issues, and, most importantly, that you effectively share ideas and thoughts with your peers.

 A chance to think things through

 Your first answer isn’t always your best answer.
 That is one of the challenges with a traditional MBA classroom model and the inherent competition between students to answer questions and participate.
 At AU, interaction and peer learning are not constrained time or location, and neither is your ability to fully think through problems or collaborate on solutions.
-You can always revisit what you’ve said and add nuance, examples, even change your opinion.
+You can always revisit what you have said and add nuance, examples, even change your opinion.

 Better questions, better answers